Marie-Hélène de Rothschild: Ferrières Château

 She hosted regular parties at the Château, mainly inviting aristocracy, but which also included her friends from a wider society such as Grace Kelly and Audrey Hepburn (with whom she was a close friend).

+Notable among these were the 1972 Surrealist Ball.
+The event drew international attention for its extravagant costumes and avant-garde décor, transforming the château into a dreamlike spectacle inspired by the Surrealist movement.
+Guests included Salvador Dalí, Audrey Hepburn, and Baron Alexis de Redé.

 In 1975, Château de Ferrières was gifted to the chancellery of the universities of Paris by Guy and Marie-Hélène de Rothschild but they retained the home they had built in the woods surrounding the château.

 Hôtel Lambert

 In 1975, the couple purchased Hôtel Lambert on the Île Saint-Louis, one of the most luxurious mansions in Paris, where they took up residence in the top floors.
 Marie-Hélène became friends with the socialite Baron Alexis de Redé who was a tenant on the first floor in Hôtel Lambert and who would later become a fixture at her gatherings.
 In recognition of her importance in promoting French culture and fashion on an international level, Marie-Hélène de Rothschild was awarded the Legion of Honor.